executablebooks/MyST-NB/docs/render/hiding.md

 data = np.random.rand(2, 100) * 100
 ```

 Here is a cell with a `hide-input` tag.
-Click the "toggle" button to the
-right to show it.

 ```{code-cell} ipython3
 :tags: [hide-input]